Boeing B-54: Design and development

 Begun in 1947, the B-54 was the planned production version of the YB-50C prototype.
-The standard Pratt & Whitney R-4360 engines of the normal B-50 bomber were replaced with R-4360-51 Variable Discharge Turbine (VDT) turbo-compound engine, the fuselage was lengthened by over 10 ft and the wingspan was extended by 20 ft, which required the installation of outrigger landing gear in the first and fourth engine nacelles.
+The standard Pratt & Whitney R-4360 engines of the normal B-50 bomber were replaced with R-4360-51 Variable Discharge Turbine (VDT) engines, the fuselage was lengthened by over 10 ft and the wingspan was extended by 20 ft, which required the installation of outrigger landing gear in the first and fourth engine nacelles.
 Large fuel tanks under the outboard wing section were required to carry an additional 3000 usgal of fuel to reach the intended 9300 mi range; 14 .50-caliber machine guns comprised the specified defensive armament.

-On May 29, 1948, contracts were placed by the Air Force for 21 B-54A bombers and 52 RB-54A reconnaissance aircraft; However, on April 18, 1949, the B-54 project was cancelled due to the development of better-performing jet aircraft; construction of the prototype B-54A had started at Seattle but was never completed.
-The cancellation was lambasted by the Seattle press, who claimed that it was a political decision instead of a military one.
+On May 29, 1948, contracts were placed by the Air Force for 14 B-54A bombers and 29 RB-54A reconnaissance aircraft.
+However, on April 18, 1949, the B-54 project was canceled due to the development of better-performing jet aircraft; construction of the prototype B-54A had started at Seattle but was never completed.
+The cancellation was lambasted by the Seattle press, which claimed that it was a political decision instead of a military one.